-The amounts due to related parties that are included in trade and other payables (note 6) represent amounts due to directors and officers or companies which have directors in common, or in which the directors have significant influence and interests.
+The amounts due to related parties that are included in trade and other payables represent amounts due to directors and officers or companies which have directors in common, or in which the directors have significant influence and interests (Note 7).
 These amounts are unsecured, non-interest bearing and are due within twelve months.

-The loans payable are due to an officer of the Company (note 7)
+The loans payable are due to an officer of the Company (Note 8).